Energy Rating Certificates

-A NatHERS Certificate allows builders, certifiers and regulatory authorities to quickly understand the energy rating of a home and confirm that the building has been built to the design on which the energy rating assessment is based.
+A NatHERS Certificate allows builders, certifiers and regulatory authorities to quickly confirm that a building has been built to the design on which the energy rating is based.

 During the National Construction Code 2022 transition period (1 October 2022 to 30 September 2023), the 2019 version of the NatHERS Certificate can be used to demonstrate compliance with National Construction Code 2019.